 One morning, Tracy and Mary walked into CCU into the middle of a heated argument between my cardiologist and infectious disease doctor in time to hear, “You have to do something now or he’s going to die.”
 I was suddenly thrust in the middle of a made-for-TV tear-jerker on the Hallmark Channel.

 Apparently, the only thing left to do was operate on my heart to repair the heart valve, and Tracy was told that she had a big decision to make.
 She was also told that I wouldn’t survive without the surgery and that I may not survive with the surgery anyway.
 Somewhere in my altered state, I must have thought, “Damn, they don’t even know what songs I want played at my funeral.”

 The next question was where should I have the surgery?
 My cardiologist had suggested we try to have the operation done at the Cleveland Clinic in Ohio.
 “It’s the best in the world for what we need to do,” he said.
-I have an aversion to Cleveland because The Rock And Roll Hall Of Fame has not inducted the Moody Blues, but since I was unconscious, it wasn’t my decision to make.
+I have an aversion to Cleveland because The Rock And Roll Hall Of Fame has not inducted the Moody Blues (since rectified), but since I was unconscious, it wasn’t my decision to make.

 Tracy was told if they accepted me, they would transport me via air ambulance from California to Cleveland.
 Mary volunteered to come along.
 I hate small planes, but once again that darned unconscious thing precluded me from the decision-making process.

 The Cleveland Clinic was faxed my records (medical … not Moody Blues … records), and they called back to say I was not a candidate for the mitral-valve procedure they do there.
 Plus, they said I would probably be dead by the time we flew over Denver (not their exact words).